cbenard/Core.System.ServiceProcess/README.md

 Support System.Configuration.Install for .NET Core / .NET 5+.
 Used version from Microsoft [Reference Source](https://github.com/microsoft/referencesource/tree/master/System.ServiceProcess) and comments from .NET Framework DLL v4.0.0.0.

-### Usage / Documentation
+## Usage / Documentation
+### Fixing the ImagePath in the Registry
+Somewhere in your parent installer, you will need to correct the path for the `ServiceInstaller`'s `assemblyPath` (non-case sensitive).
+With .NET Framework, the entry assembly was always an exe.
+However, even when running the exe dropped out with a publish, it just bootstraps the DLL and your `ImagePath` gets written to the registry with a `.dll` suffix, which will not work on startup (crashes in `KERNELBASE.dll`).

+Use something like this after whatever is setting your `assemblyPath` today:

+    private void CorrectAssemblyPath(InstallContext context)
+    {
+        string possibleDll = context.Parameters["assemblyPath"];

+        if (possibleDll == null)
+        {
+            return;
+        }

+        if (possibleDll.EndsWith(".dll", StringComparison.OrdinalIgnoreCase))
+        {
+            var exe = possibleDll.Substring(0, possibleDll.Length - 4) + ".exe";
+            context.Parameters["assemblyPath"] = exe;
+        }
+    }

+### Assembly Filename
+The assembly had to be renamed to `System.ServiceProcess.Core.dll` because the .NET Core pack comes with an empty (based on analysis with dnSpy) `System.ServiceProcess.dll` which causes the build to fail by saying none of the types are valid (assembly not referenced error).
+The compiler does not complain about the two DLLs and just silently ignores the new one.

+I renamed it, but all the types are still in the original namespace so this should not affect your code.

+---

-Documentation would be appreciated via PRs, but this library is only for backward compatibility with .NET Framework applications being brought into .NET Core and .NET 5+, so it should not be used for new projects.
+More documentation would be appreciated via PRs, but this library is only for backward compatibility with .NET Framework applications being brought into .NET Core and .NET 5+, so it should not be used for new projects.

 The interactive service credential prompt is only available when targeting .NET Core 3.0+ since `System.Windows.Forms` is unavailable in .NET Standard 2.0.
 This functionality is untested (by me).

+---

 ### Installation